queue-miscreant/neovimpv/README.md

 The name of the YouTube video is displayed on each line, with additional video information available by moving the cursor to that line.

-                                                        *neovimpv-youtube-keys*
-The keys available in YouTube splits are:
+The keys available in YouTube splits are as follows:

 ### `<enter>`